IB TOK Essay Structure Guide

 Part 1: The Introduction (Approx. 150 words)

-Your introduction is your first impression.
-Its job is to grab the examiner's attention, clarify your interpretation of the title, and state exactly what you're going to argue.
-No waffle, just focus.
+Your introduction sets the tone for your essay.
+Its goal is to grab the examiner’s attention, clarify your interpretation of the Prescribed Title (PT), and clearly state your argument—no fluff, just focus.

-1. The Hook: Start with a broad, engaging sentence that introduces the central theme of the PT.
+- The Hook: Begin with a broad, engaging sentence that introduces the central theme of the PT and draws the reader in.

-2. Unpack the Title: Identify and define the key terms and concepts in the PT.
-How are you interpreting them for this essay?
-Acknowledge any tensions or assumptions within the question.
+- Unpack the Title: Identify and define the key terms and concepts.
+Explain how you are interpreting them for your essay, and acknowledge any tensions or underlying assumptions in the question.

-4. The Roadmap: Briefly signpost which two Areas of Knowledge (AOKs) you will use to explore your thesis.
-This tells the examiner what to expect.
+- Roadmap: Briefly outline which two Areas of Knowledge (AOKs) you will use to explore your thesis.
+This signals to the examiner what to expect in the body of your essay.

 This is where you build your argument.
 You'll dedicate a large section to each of your two chosen AOKs.
-The magic formula is simple: Claim, Example, Analysis, Counterclaim, Example, Analysis, Link.
+The magic formula is simple: 1st Perspective, Example, Analysis, 2nd Perspective, Example, Analysis, Link.

-Your claim is your first main argument related to the PT, explored through the lens of this AOK.
+Your first perspective is your main argument related to the PT, explored through the lens of this AOK.

-• Real-Life Example (RWE): Provide a specific, concrete example to support this claim.
-Don't just say "gravity"; talk about the LIGO experiment detecting gravitational waves.
-The more specific, the better.
+- Real-Life Example: Provide a specific, concrete example to support this perspective.
+Don’t just say "gravity"; refer to a detailed example like the LIGO experiment detecting gravitational waves.

-• Explanation & Analysis: Explain how your example proves your claim.
-Crucially, explicitly connect this analysis back to the keywords and question of the Prescribed Title.
-How does this RWE illuminate your thesis?
+- Explanation & Analysis: Explain how this example supports your perspective.
+Explicitly connect it to the keywords and question of the PT.
+How does this RLE illuminate your argument?

-Now, you show the examiner you're a nuanced thinker.
-A counterclaim isn't about proving your first claim wrong; it's about exploring a different perspective, a limitation, or an alternative context.
+Now, show the examiner that you can consider a different or alternative perspective.
+This isn’t about proving your first perspective wrong; it’s about exploring a limitation, alternative context, or contrasting viewpoint.

-• Topic Sentence: Introduce the opposing or alternative viewpoint.
-For example: "However, the interpretation of data in the Natural Sciences can still be shaped by existing paradigms, introducing an element of ambiguity that challenges the claim."
+- Example: "However, the interpretation of data in the Natural Sciences can still be shaped by existing paradigms, introducing an element of ambiguity that challenges the first perspective."

-• New Real-Life Example (RWE): Support this counterclaim with a different specific example.
-Perhaps discuss the initial resistance to the theory of plate tectonics or the debate around interpreting climate models.
+- New Real-Life Example (RWE): Support this perspective with a specific example, such as the initial resistance to plate tectonics or debates around climate model interpretations.

-• Explanation & Analysis: Explain how this second example supports your counterclaim.
-Why does this alternative perspective matter?
+- Explanation & Analysis: Explain how this second example supports the alternative perspective and why it matters in the context of your PT.

-• Mini-Conclusion / Link: Briefly evaluate the claim and counterclaim.
-Show how they both contribute to a more sophisticated understanding of the PT within this AOK.
-This is your transition sentence, wrapping up the AOK before you move on.
+- Mini-Conclusion / Link: Briefly evaluate how both perspectives contribute to a deeper understanding of the PT within this AOK.
+This serves as your transition before moving to the next AOK.

 Part 3: The Body - AOK 2 (Approx. 600 words)